The rise of plant-based meat, eggs, and dairy at retail

 Target consumers: omnivores and flexitarians

 Mainstream consumer segments—traditional meat eaters and flexitarians—are seeking more plant-based products.
-98 percent of those who purchase plant-based meat in America also purchase meat products.
+95 percent of those who purchase plant-based meat in America also purchase conventional meat products.
 And 39% of Americans are actively trying to incorporate more plant-based foods into their diets.
 Meanwhile, 60% of consumers want to reduce their meat consumption

 For more about target consumer groups—from the demographics of early adopters like flexitarians, Millennials, and Gen Z to mainstream consumers—please see our consumer insights resources.